samiamlabs/minireach_docs/source/computer.rst

 Upstart Services
 ----------------

-Minireach uses robot_upstart to start and manage various services on the robot.
+Minireach uses robot_upstart to start and manage various services on the truck.

 Upstart service can be restart with the `service` command.
-For instance, to restart the robot drivers:
+For instance, to restart the truck drivers:

 ::